 Where can we get more details on ASA?
 The ASA website will also be updated regularly to reflect logistical details being finalized by the work group of ACPSD and USC Aiken staff.

-PREPARE NOW - Students accepted into the Academy must have successfully completed the following coursework: Algebra I, Geometry, and English I prior to the ninth grade.
-Preferred coursework includes World Language 1, Computer Science and Pre-Writing (iNFUSION Summer Experience).
+PREPARE NOW - Students accepted into the Academy must have successfully completed the following coursework prior to the ninth grade: Algebra I, Geometry, and English I. Recommended coursework includes World Language 1, Computer Science and Pre-Writing (iNFUSION Summer Experience).

 HAVE A QUESTION? - We welcome your questions and appreciate your interest in the Aiken Scholars Academy.
 Submit your inquiries using the question mark icon above.